Bookworm370/InnerBand/README.md

 There's a better solution.

 Start a project as normal -- and don't select the Core Data checkbox so none of that nasty code is added to your project.
-Import iBoost and now Core Data is ready to go!
+Import InnerBand and now Core Data is ready to go!
 Just go and create a new Core Data Model.

 CoreDataStore provides methods for you to use to access data easily without leaving